 What makes this film special is the interesting ways the different groups are unveiled to have a connection.
 We learn that the prime minister’s sister is Karen, the wife of Alan Rickman’s character.
 Discovering and rediscovering the different ways the characters tie in is one of the endearing qualities of the film.
 Even I, on my umpteenth viewing, didn’t realize that Rufus, the jewelry salesman played by Rowan Atkinson, is the one who helps Sam at the end of the film.
 There is so much going on, so many characters that intertwine, you will likely find things you didn’t notice when you watch the film again, especially with secondary characters.

-Sadly, this isn’t a film for the entire family as there are sex/inferred porn scenes with John and Judy sprinkled throughout.
-However, my friend Bobby informed me that you can watch a version of the film on Vudu that takes away all of the porn-esque scenes for a film more suitable for family viewing.
+Sadly, this isn’t a film for the entire family as there are several adult scenes with John and Judy sprinkled throughout.
+However, my friend Bobby informed me that you can watch a version of the film on Vudu that takes away all of these scenes for a film more suitable for family viewing.

 From the music to the wonderful ensemble itself, to their performances and transitions, the intermingling of their stories to a teary-eyed ending that bookends the beginning of the film, this is definitely one of the great Christmas movies of the past 20-30 years.
 It will be very difficult to find a holiday film I can recommend more than this one.